🗂️PortSwigger Lab Writeup: OS Command Injection - Simple Case

 - This lab showed how a simple OS command injection in the

-, we successfully retrieved the name of the current system user, confirming the vulnerability. - Such vulnerabilities can have a serious impact — an attacker could chain more dangerous commands to read sensitive files, escalate privileges, or even take full control of the underlying server.
+storeIdparameter can be exploited to execute arbitrary system commands.
+By injecting1 & whoami, we successfully retrieved the name of the current system user, confirming the vulnerability. - Such vulnerabilities can have a serious impact — an attacker could chain more dangerous commands to read sensitive files, escalate privileges, or even take full control of the underlying server.

 - This highlights the importance of validating and sanitizing user input and avoiding direct command execution with unsanitized parameters.